milesj/boost/docs/common.md

 ### `toArray`

-The `toArray(value: unknown)` function does exactly as its name states, it converts a non-array to an array.
+> toArray\<T>(value?: T | T[]): T[]

+Converts a non-array to an array.
+If the provided value is falsy, an empty array is returned.
+If the provided value is truthy and a non-array, an array of 1 item is returned.

 ```ts
 import { toArray } from '@boost/common';